Patrick-Star125/summary/IELTS/Writing.md

 **It is clear that** Nokia sold the most mobile phones between 2009 and 2011, but Samsung became the **best selling brand** in 2013.
 Samsung and Apple saw the **biggest rises in sales** over the 5-year period.

 In 2009, Nokia sold close to 450 million mobile phones, which was almost **double the number** of handsets sold by the **second most successful manufacturer**, Samsung.
 Over the following four years, however,Nokia's sales figures fell by approximately 200 million units, whereas Samsung **saw sales** rise by a similar amount.
-By 2013, Samsung had become the **market leader** withs ales reaching 450 million **units**.
+By 2013, Samsung had become the **market leader** withs a les reaching 450 million **units**.

 The other three **top selling** mobile phone brands between 2009 and 2013 were LG, ZTE and Apple.
 In 2009, these companies sold around 125 million,50 million and 25 million mobile handsets **respectively**, but Apple **overtook** the other two vendors in 2011.In 2013, purchases of Apple **handsets** reached 150 million units, while LG **saw declining sales** and the figures for ZTE rose only slightly.